Federal Special Status Species

 - Other natural or manmade factors affecting its continued existence.

 All states contain species that are listed as threatened under the ESA.
 Some states are home to hundreds of threatened species.
-Alaska has relatively few species designed as threatened by NMFS and USFWS, with only 8 species currently listed as threatened.
+Alaska has relatively few species designated as threatened by NMFS and USFWS, with only 10 such species at present.
 Many species that are rare, endangered, or have been extirpated elsewhere in the United States are thriving in Alaska.
-Our geographical isolation, relatively recent growth in population, limited development, small agricultural industry, conservative laws on the introduction and importation of exotic animals, and a little luck, all contribute to this favorable condition.
+Our geographical isolation, relatively recent growth in population, limited development, small agricultural industry, conservative laws on the introduction and importation of exotic animals, and a little luck, all contribute to these relatively favorable conditions.